kevinsawicki/java-timeago/README.md

 ##Building

-The org.github.timeago project contains a [Maven](http://maven.apache.org/) pom.xml file that builds a jar containing the TimeAgo class.
+The timeago project contains a [Maven](http://maven.apache.org/) pom.xml file that builds a jar containing the TimeAgo class.

 To build and run the included unit tests: